APNIC-Labs/draft-kskroll-sentinel/README.md

    The sentinel detection process uses a test with three query names:

    o  A query name containing the left-most label "kskroll-sentinel-is-
-      ta-<key-tag>.".
+      ta-<key-tag>".
 This corresponds to a a validly-signed RRset in the zone, so that responses associated with queried names in this zone can be authenticated by a DNSSEC-validating resolver.
 Any validly-signed DNS zone can be used for this test.

    o  A query name containing the left-most label "kskroll-sentinel-not-
-      ta-<key-tag>.".
+      ta-<key-tag>".
 This is also a validly-signed name.
 Any validly- signed DNS zone can be used for this test.

    o  A query name that is signed with a DNSSEC signature that cannot be